Reducing costs is an important part of running any effective business, so long as it’s…

 We’ve listed quite a few benefits to horizontal wells.
 But what about the downsides?
 The first one that springs to mind is surveying costs.
 Since surveyors need to constantly ensure the well is on target, there’s a lot more surveying involved.
 HDD also requires additional technology to execute efficiently.
 Still, these other costs can be significantly outweighed by the increased productivity of the wells.

 Modern drilling processes continue to improve, and polyurethane parts play a role in this development.
 Oil and gas companies need durability and reliability from their tools.
 They need equipment that resists corrosion, pressure, abrasion, impact and heat.
 They need products that can be machined to meet strict specifications.

 Polyurethane elastomers deliver all these characteristics and more.
-From the coating inside and outside pipelines to the vortex-induced vibration strakes (VIV strakes) that protect operations from powerful ocean waves, Mark Tool & Rubber can equip your operation for success.
+Mark Tool & Rubber can equip your operation for success.
 We also offer splash zone protection, anti-corrosive products, molded rubber tools, urethane rollers and more.